Horlar-1st/Horlar-1st/README.md

 - 🥇 **Best Graduating Student – BSc Mathematics (LASU, 2021)**
   Recognized as the top-performing student in the Mathematics department.

 ---
+## 🎓 Teaching & Mentorship

+- 🌍 GenAI and Prompt Eng.
+Assistant (Thrive Africa, 2026–Present) – Supporting learners in the Campus & Graduate GenAI and prompt engineering programs with mentorship AI tools.

+---
 # 💻 Tech Stack: